 Alongside running a restaurant, they also have a country-style guest house.
 They renovated the house inside however they kept the traditional, rustic look on the outside.
 The house offers a perfect view of the surrounding hills and forest.
 So far, they have had guests visiting from Turkey, Netherlands, and Belgium.
 They offer affordable accommodation to those who are keen to experience a more peaceful rural setting away from the glitz and glamour of 5-star hotels.

 Wilfred spends his time renovating other houses in the same village.
 Their son gets involved in helping at the restaurant, as well as helping his father with the renovations.
 Other Belgians followed in their steps and moved to Sadina.

-Wilfred and Ann loved the place so much they decided to get married in Sadina.
+Wilfred and Ann loved the place so much that they decided to get married in Sadina.
 The mayor of the village witnessed the couple exchanging vows.
-The wedding coincided with another big event, the National Independence Day on the 22nd of September.
+The wedding coincided with another big event, National Independence Day on the 22nd of September.
 The couple invited the whole village to come along and celebrate together.
 This was the first wedding in Sadina for a very long time and one to remember for years to come.